BusyStudent/Ilias/README.md

 - Structured concurrency
 - Network support (TCP, UDP, UnixSocket, Async-GetAddrinfo)
 - File I/O and pipe support
-- SSL support (using Schannel on Windows, OpenSSL on other platforms)
-- Built-in small HTTP 1.1 client and WebSocket client support
 - Cross-platform (Windows, Linux)
 - Simple single-threaded scheduler, easy to integrate with other frameworks like Qt